videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/api/sdk-reference/custom-tracks.md

   - Allowed values: `motion` | `text` | `detail`
   - It will specifiy the optimization mode for the video track being generated.

+- **multiStream**:

+  - type: `boolean`
+  - required: `true`
+  - It will specifiy if the stream should send multiple resolution layers or single resolution layer.

 - **context**:

   - type: `Context`